Five Reasons to Shred Your Old Smartphones

 The big news here is that manufacturer software doesn’t always wipe Flash storage.
 It’s incredibly hard and even the top tools tend to fail some of the times.

-The only thing to guarantee success is to shred that cell phone.
+The only thing to guarantee success is to shred old smartphones.
+Securis offers microshredding technology to guarantee that you shred old smartphones to the proper particle size.

 2. It’s More than Just a SIM